-Like a savings or checking account, CDs are insured by the FDIC or NCUA so there is no worrying about a downturn in the economy causing losses.
+Like a savings or checking account, CDs are insured by the FDIC or NCUA so there's no worrying about a downturn in the economy causing losses--your rate is guaranteed for the length of the CD term.
 The interest earned is also typically compounded, which means it too can begin earning even more interest along the way, especially on longer terms.
-Be careful to watch the APY (Annual Percentage Yield) and not the APR (Annual Percentage Rate) as the APY is a more universal measuring stick of what you'll earn.
+Be careful to watch the APY (annual percentage yield) and not the APR (annual percentage rate) as the APY is a more universal measuring stick of what you'll earn.

 CDs are typically compounded monthly or quarterly.
 The frequency at which a CD compounds can make one bank's 2% give you more profit than another bank's 2%.
-To differentiate, federal law requires all financial institutions use the Annual Percentage Yield (APY) in addition to the rate (APR).
+To differentiate, federal law requires all financial institutions to use the annual percentage yield (APY) in addition to the rate (APR).
 This allows you to compare apples to apples when shopping for rates.

+You then take what you need and renew it for 60 months as well, instead of its original 24.
+By this time, the current 60-month is offering 3.3%, an improvement.
+You do this every year, renewing the 36 and 48 month CDs to 60 months at whatever the current rate is knowing it's always higher than any shorter term.
 By the fifth year, you are renewing the fifth CD which was already 60 months to another 60.
 Who knows what the rates will be in five years, but you always know it's better than a 12-month term.
-Now all your CDs are locked in for a full five years, but a different one comes due every year making that money available penalty free so you can continue with your ladder or use the funds for something else.
+Now all your CDs are locked in for a full five years, but a different one comes due every year making that money available penalty-free so you can continue with your ladder or use the funds for something else.